keithjgrant/sidecar-beta/src/pages/ingredients/ten-bottle-bar.md

 Start with a versatile bottle: a London Dry style gin, but one that isn’t too intensely juniper heavy.

 For this, I recommend Beefeater ($15–20).
-It’s not my favorite, but it’s quite versatile.
+It’s not my absolute top selection, but it works in almost any drink that calls for gin.
 Plymouth, while not a London Dry, is probably a safe bet as well.
-I typically stock Tanqueray, but this is a very juniper-focused gin.
+I typically stock Tanqueray, but this is a very juniper-heavy gin.
 I get away with it because I keep one or two milder options in my bar for when I need them.

 ## (Sweet) Vermouth
 Keep a bottle of [vermouth](/ingredients/vermouth) in your fridge.
-And keep track of how old it is — it’s only good for a few months once opened.
+And keep track of how old it is.
+It’s only good for a few months once opened.

-I recommend you start with a sweet vermouth.
+I recommend you start with a sweet vermouth — then rotate it with the other styles when you need to replace the bottle.
 Don’t go to the little liquor store on the corner for this: find the biggest store with the best selection in your town.
 Of everything on this list, this is the one item to spend a little more on.
 Under no circumstances should you buy Martini & Rossi sweet vermouth.
-My favorite is Carpano Antica Formula, followed by Cocchi di Torino, then Dolin Rouge.

-Antica Formula is a bit bold in flavor (and a bit pricey), however.
-Some would say this makes it too strong for balancing with lighter spirits like gin — I don’t necessarily find this to be the case, but Cocchi is probably the most versatile of the three.

-Because it goes bad, don’t try to stock every style of vermouth at once.
-Instead, when you run out, consider swapping in a different style.
+Cocchi di Torino is a nice versatile choice.

-Try a blanc vermouth like Dolin Blanc.
+When you’re ready to rotate it out, try a blanc vermouth like Dolin Blanc.
-Or go for a traditional dry vermouth like Noilly Prat.
-Though I’ve found dry vermouth just isn’t used in as many drinks outside a classic martini.
+Or go for a traditional dry vermouth like Dolin dry, though I’ve found dry vermouth just isn’t used in as many drinks outside a classic martini.
 Sweet vermouth is definitely the style I use the most.

 ## Brandy